 Some P2P platforms offer protection for your investment

-While investing in peer-to-peer lending generally carries a modest level of risk, some P2P platforms will offer lenders a high level of security, often through a protection fund and insurance.
-This means that if a number of loans are defaulted on, the platform will be able to step in and cushion any potential loss for lenders with money tied up in those loans.
+While investing in peer-to-peer lending generally carries a modest level of risk, some P2P platforms will offer lenders a high level of security, often through a contingency fund.
+This means that if a number of loans are in arrears or defaulted on, the platform will be able to step in and cushion any potential loss for lenders with money tied up in those loans.

 It's also worth remembering that P2P platforms have their own underwriting process for loan applicants.
 You can expect a good platform to carry out credit, affordability, identity, and fraud checks throughout the application process.
 With these precautions, your money is much more likely to go to a creditworthy borrower who will be able to pay it back on time.

 When it comes to protecting your investment at Lending Works, we offer a belt and braces style approach through our Lending Works Shield.
-We hold insurance with three large UK insurers, in some cases covering our lenders should a borrower miss a payment or default on their loan.
-In addition, we also have a sizeable reserve fund to cover arrears and defaults, so you can expect to receive the money you're due at the expected time.
-And, as we've mentioned, we always diversify your investment over a number of loans to guard against defaults.
+We have a sizeable contingency fund to cover arrears and defaults, so you can expect to receive the money you're due at the expected time.
+And, as we've mentioned, we always diversify your investment over all loans disbursed in the given annual cohort to guard against defaults.